W427697/Discord-/docs/configure/overview.md

 Rename your `.storybook/main.js` to `.storybook/main.ts` and restart your Storybook.

-### Using Storybook API
+### Using Storybook Types in Your Configuration

-You can also use Storybook's API to configure your project with TypeScript.
-Under the hood, it mirrors the exact configuration you get by default.
-Below is an abridged Storybook configuration with TypeScript and additional information about each configuration element.
+You can also use Storybook's TypeScript types to ensure you are using valid options and get autocompletion in your editor.
+Below is an abridged Storybook configuration with TypeScript types and additional information about each configuration element.

 <!-- prettier-ignore-start -->